kingwingfly/bilibili-downloader-rs/README.md

 [![Product Architecture][architecture]](https://github.com/kingwingfly/bilibili-downloader-rs/)

-This a Downloader for bilibili built by Tauri and Rust.
+This is a Downloader for bilibili built by Tauri and Rust.

 ## Important
 You need `ffmpeg` to  merge the video and audio downloaded.
 Official download is [here](https://ffmpeg.org/download.html).